aws/amazon-documentdb-jdbc-driver/src/markdown/sql/sql-limitations.md

 ### Same Collection Joins

-Currently, the driver only supports `JOINs` across tables from the same collection as long as we are only joining on foreign keys.
+Currently, the driver only supports `JOINs` across tables from the same collection as long as the foreign key and primary key relation are present.
 This is equivalent to presenting the data in its denormalized form.
-For such `JOINs`, the complete set of foreign keys for a table must be used.
+For such `JOINs`, the minimal set of foreign keys and their respective primary must be used.
+This means the join condition must have an equality match for each primary key column shared between the tables and no other match conditions.
+In a case that TableA has PK1 and TableB PK1/FK1 and PK2, where TableB.FK1 is the foreign key from TableA.PK1.
+The match condition in the join will only need TableA.PK1 = TableB.PK1 and no other match conditions.

 For example, if we had the collection `Customer` whose documents roughly followed the form below, we would end up with 4 tables.